Discrete complex analysis on isoradial graphs

-Below we will also need the averaging operator $m^\mesh$ (adjoint to (\ref{mMeshLdef})) for functions defined on (some part of) $\DS$:
+Below we will also need the averaging operator $m^\mesh$ (adjoint to (\ref{mMeshLdef})) which, conversely, maps functions defined on $\DS$ to functions on $\L$:

-Unfortunately, there are several unpleasant facts that make discrete complex analysis on rhombic lattices more complicated than the standard continuous theory and even than the square lattice discretization: \begin{itemize}
+Unfortunately, there are two {\it unpleasant facts} that make discrete complex analysis on rhombic lattices more complicated than the standard continuous theory and even than the square lattice discretization: \begin{itemize}

-\item One cannot (pointwise) multiply discrete holomorphic functions: the product $FG$ is not necessary holomorphic if both $F$ and $G$ are holomorphic.
+\item One cannot (pointwise) multiply discrete holomorphic functions: the product $FG$ is {\it not} necessary holomorphic if both $F$ and $G$ are holomorphic.

-\item One cannot differentiate discrete holomorphic functions infinitely many times: $\dpa F$ is not necessary holomorphic (on $\L$) if $F$ is holomorphic on $\DS$.
-Similarly, $\dpa\dpa H$ is not necessary holomorphic (on $\L$) if $H$ is holomorphic on $\L$.

-\item There are no ``local'' discrete analogues of $\pa$ that map holomorphic functions on $\L$ (or on $\DS$) to holomorphic functions defined on the same set ($\L$ or $\DS$).
-One cannot use the natural combination of $m^\mesh$ and $\dpa$ since, in general, $\dpa$ does not map $\mathrm{Hol}(\DS)$ into $\mathrm{Hol}(\L)$ and $m^\mesh$ does not map $\mathrm{Hol}(\L)$ into $\mathrm{Hol}(\DS)$. \end{itemize} The first obstacle (multiplication) exists in all discrete theories.
+\item One cannot differentiate discrete holomorphic functions infinitely many times.
+Moreover, we don't know any ``local'' discretizations of $\pa$ that map holomorphic functions on $\L$ or $\DS$ to holomorphic functions defined on the same set ($\L$ or $\DS$).
+One cannot use natural combinations of $\dpa$ and $m^\mesh$ since both $\dpa F$ and $m^\mesh F$ are {\it not} necessary exact holomorphic on $\L$, if $F$ is holomorphic on $\DS$. \end{itemize} The first obstacle (multiplication) exists in all discrete theories.
 Concerning the second, note that in our case there is some ``nonlocal'' discrete differentiation (so-called dual integration, see \cite{Duf68} and \cite{Mer07}).
-Also in two particular cases the local differentiation leads to holomorphic function again: for the classical definition on the square grid (see the book by J.~Lelong-Ferrand \cite{L-F55}) and for a particular definition on the triangular lattice \cite{DN03}.
+Also in two particular cases the local differentiation leads to holomorphic function again: for the classical definition on the square grid (since in this case both $\L$ and $\DS$ are square grids, see the book by J.~Lelong-Ferrand \cite{L-F55}) and for some particular definition on the triangular lattice (see \cite{DN03}).